The True Impact of Location on Home Value: Beyond the Basics

 Flood Risk vs. Natural Beauty

-Homes near natural water features like Lake Johnson in Raleigh or Jordan Lake in Chatham County often command premium prices for their views and recreational opportunities.
-However, properties in low-lying areas or near stormwater ponds may face challenges with flooding or mosquitoes.
+Properties boasting views of natural water features like Lake Johnson in Raleigh or Jordan Lake in Chatham County often secure premium prices for their scenic vistas and recreational access.
+Conversely, homes in low-lying areas or adjacent to stormwater ponds may face legitimate concerns about flood risk, drainage issues, or pests.

 Insurance and Aesthetic Considerations